terraform-mongodbatlas-modules/terraform-mongodbatlas-atlas-basic/README.md

 ## Access Lists

-Use `ip_addresses` or `cidr_blocks` to allow connecting to your MongoDB Cluster from the provided addresses.
+Use `ip_addresses` or `cidr_blocks` to allow connecting to your Atlas cluster from the provided addresses.

 You can find detailed information of the module's input and output variables in the [Terraform Public Registry](https://registry.terraform.io/modules/terraform-mongodbatlas-modules/atlas-basic/mongodbatlas/latest).